tweag/linear-base/DESIGN.md

 > and (2) are easy to use.

-While the existing streaming library is great, it has many over-complicated parts to it that very much seem like they could be improved.
+While the existing streaming library is great and simple, it still has many over-complicated parts that seem like they could be improved.
 Here's a basic list:

  * All the functor-general stuff should ideally either be removed, or accompanied with a version only for `Of`.
 In general, unless functor generality is well motivated, it's a good idea to omit it for simplicity.
- * If there's a way to simplify the `Stream` type to still do a `splitAt` or `copy`, do so.
+ * If there's a way to simplify the `Stream` type to make the types of `splitAt` or `copy` easier to grasp, do so.
 A `Stream f m r` that has the functor or monad be itself a stream are (in my view) too complicated.
+We should specialize these so that it's clear what the behavior of the functor and monad is.

 ## Development process

   * We will first migrate the [existing work] to be synced with linear base and the current GHC.